jiayuasu/proj4sedona/README.md

-# Proj4Java
+# Proj4Sedona

 A Java port of the Proj4js library for coordinate system transformations.

 ## Overview

-Proj4Java is a Java library that provides coordinate system transformations, similar to the popular JavaScript Proj4js library.
+Proj4Sedona is a Java library that provides coordinate system transformations, similar to the popular JavaScript Proj4js library.
 It allows you to transform point coordinates from one coordinate system to another, including datum transformations.

 ## Features

 - **Coordinate System Transformations**: Transform coordinates between different projections
-- **Multiple Projection Support**: Currently supports WGS84 (longitude/latitude) and basic Mercator projections
+- **Multiple Projection Support**: Supports WGS84, Mercator, Lambert Conformal Conic, UTM, Transverse Mercator, and Albers Equal Area projections
+- **Datum Transformations**: Full support for 3-parameter and 7-parameter Helmert transformations
+- **Grid-Based Adjustments**: Support for NTv2 and other grid-based datum transformations
+- **PROJ String Support**: Parse and use PROJ.4 string definitions
+- **WKT Support**: Parse and use Well-Known Text (WKT) coordinate system definitions
 - **Extensible Architecture**: Easy to add new projection implementations
 - **Type Safety**: Full Java type safety with proper error handling
 - **Maven Integration**: Ready-to-use Maven project structure